dvorakjt/daily-planner/README.md

 # Read Me
 ## Daily Planner
-This repo contains code for a simply daily planner to be used to plan events of the current workday.
+This repo contains code for a simple daily planner to be used to plan events of the current workday.
 Please check out the deployed application [here.](https://dvorakjt.github.io/daily-planner/)
 ![enter image description here](assets/screenshot.png)
 ## Basic Functionality
 The planner features the following functionality: